mayralgr/questions-answers/questions/elasticsearch.md

 By indicating the number of replicas in the settings we indicate the times an index will be backed up.
 By default, the number of replicas is 1.

-### How does Elasticsearch distribute the information between shards/replicas?

-Indexes distribute the information in shards, replicas are not used to distribute information.
-The replicas are just copies of the primary shards.

-An index distribute the information in shards, elastic search try to balance them.
-They can be rebalance in the routing

 ### Number of replicas
 The number of replicas can be dynamically updated by updating the settings of an index